-ode 1.01

 "All that you touch, you Change.
 All that you change, changes you." - Olivia Butler.

-During my residency at Odo Valley in Ghana, I worked on the development of a new body of work.
-It involves gathering clay, in this case from around the valley, processing it, sculpting with it, and then logging the sculptures’ silhouettes on a cyanotype print before returning the them back to the sites where I took the material from.
+During my residency at Odo Valley in Ghana, I worked on the development of a body of work titled -ode.
+The work involves gathering clay, in this case from around the valley, processing it, sculpting with it, and then logging the sculptures’ silhouettes on a cyanotype print before returning the them back to the sites where I took the material from.

 The work explores what it means to be part of a greater ecosystem, and questions humans efforts to own and control parts of it.
 It reflects on how interconnected we are, on the tension between fleetingness and beauty, and lastly that you change all that you touch and that all that you change, changes you.